togekel/nixos-my-configuration/README.md

 - gte: `gnome-text-editor`
 ## Notice
 - Don't directly use this flake!
 You need replace hardware-configuration.nix into your own and edit user info in configuration.nix.
-- To launch console in logo menu, the shortcut should be changed into kgx (cmd of console).
+- To launch console in logo menu, the shortcut is changed into `kgx` (cmd of console).